eeub03/MLETask/README.md

 This will then enable the notebooks to be rendered.
 If you have been following the README up to this point, you should be be able to run the notebook and select the venv as the kernel.

-## Running the Pipeline Script
+# Running the training Pipeline Script

-There is a pipeline script in `src/claims_pipeline/pipeline.py`.
+There is a pipeline script in `src/claims_pipeline/training_pipeline/pipeline.py`.
 In this pipeline, we perform Data collection, cleaning, training and validation.
 Then we produce a model artifact, ready for deployment for inference.
 This script performs the following steps:
 1. Data collection
 2. Data preprocessing
 3. Model Training
 4. Parameter Hyper Tuning
 5. Packaging of Model.

+To run the script locally, you can use `uv run src/claims_pipeline/training_pipeline/pipeline.py dev`

 ## CICD
 In order to support deployment of the model, Github Actions have been created to start the process of deploying models to development, pre-production and production environments.